hero

 Metro Portland

-OCF already manages another ZGF scholarship fund, making it a logical choice for their new fund.
-But as Braulio explains, there was a more important consideration: “We were really pleased to find that OCF has a socially conscious concern for its investments.
+OCF manages another ZGF scholarship fund, making it a natural partner for this effort.
+But as ZGF partner Braulio Baptista explains, there was a more important consideration: “We were really pleased to find that OCF has a socially conscious concern for its investments.
 We wanted to make sure that every aspect of this endeavor is supporting the mission of social justice.”

 Steven Lewis, Principal, ZGF